 Shine Lawyers are food poisoning compensation claim experts, who can advise you of your rights, and help you start a claim.

 The food poisoning compensation claims legal process

 Food poisoning or Salmonella cases typically fall under the area of public liability law, a highly specialised area of law for which Shine Lawyers are experts.
-No two food poisoning cases are the same, however the below image gives a good indication of how someone moves through the compensation legal process so you know what to expect when you bring a claim for compensation:
+No two food poisoning cases are the same.
+However the below video provides a simple guide to the compensation legal process so you know what to expect when you bring a claim for compensation: